Donald Trump Declares Total War on the Civil Service

 In between those speeches, the GOP played glossy, well-produced clips of Trump hosting various groups inside the White House, including people freed from hostage situations.
-Beyond the content of these clips, the repeated inclusion of the White House raised new questions about whether the administration, and this convention, is violating the Hatch Act, which forbids almost all executive-branch employees from engaging in a variety of political activities, especially with official time or resources.
+Beyond the content of these clips, the repeated inclusion of the White House raised new questions about whether the administration and this convention are violating the Hatch Act, which forbids almost all executive-branch employees from engaging in a variety of political activities, especially with official time or resources.
 While Trump and Vice President Mike Pence are personally exempt from the law, many White House aides and officials are not.

 Then again, what difference would it make if they did violate the Hatch Act?
 The law’s ultimate enforcement mechanism, at least where the White House is concerned, is the president’s personal discretion, and Trump has made abundantly clear that he has no interest in enforcing a law that would hinder his subordinates from cheerleading him or his causes.
 As Trump makes the case for a second term as the nation’s chief executive, it’s worth considering the implications it could have for the executive branch itself—and for the long-fought dream of a professional, non-partisan civil service.